 Reclaimed Oak Flooring

 Reclaimed oak flooring!
 It’s an instant classic.
-Naturally water resistant, oak wood is prized for its durability and attractive grain pattern, our collection of prefinished original rustic, brushed and smooth surfaced reclaimed oak delights all the senses.
-A mixture of domestic red and white American Oaks.
-Oak is one of the ‘cornerstone’ woods in North America and around the globe.
+Naturally water resistant, oak wood is prized for its durability and attractive grain pattern, our prefinished original rustic, brushed and smooth surfaced oak delights all the senses.
+Oak is one of the “cornerstone” woods in North America and around the globe.
 Hand scraped finishing is an option for oak flooring too.
-The reddish orange tones of red oak complement well with the gold and light brown hues of the white oak, making this floor a classic choice.
+The reddish orange tones of red oak complement the gold and light brown hues of the white oak, making this hardwood floor a classic choice for all homeowners.

 If you have any questions about our Reclaimed Oak Flooring, please don’t hesitate to contact us.